Yes, Rabbits Can Eat Bananas and Here’s Why:

 Remember, always give your rabbit time to react to dietary changes and ease food in to your rabbits diet gradually.
 Remember never feed in excess due to the fact that it can cause health implications, and may discourage your rabbit to eat it’s hay or grass.

-We hope this article has provided you with enough information to make a conscious decision on whether to feed your rabbit bananas.
+We hope this article has provided you with enough information to make a conscious decision on whether to feed your rabbit bananas and do so while keeping them healthy.